Questioning for Better Design Solutions

 This willingness to explore the unknown can lead to unique and creative outcomes that might not have emerged without that initial spark of curiosity.

-Creative pioneers consistently strive to think beyond accepted principles and habitual perspectives, such as the mindset of “we’ve always done it this way.”
-According to Milton Glaser, designers of all ages must continually “stimulate their sense of awe and wonderment in the mundane things they do every day, including learning new techniques.”
-For instance, on one day, focus on the leaves; the next day, appreciate your amazing legs and how they propel you forward; and on another day, admire the texture of the sidewalk.
-Learning to fall in love with the simple things in life can be transformative.
+For instance, on one day, study the leaves on a local tree; the next day, appreciate your amazing legs and how they propel you forward; and on another day, admire the texture of the sidewalk.
+Learning to recognize the simple things in life can be a transformative experience.
 Then, apply that same sense of curious exploration to a design problem that requires an unfamiliar technique, such as analog collage or film.
 Ultimately, inquisitive thinking leads designers to develop creative solutions rather than merely repeating images from popular culture.

 A Questioning Approach

 An unquestioning mind offers little defense against the overwhelming number of poorly conceived solutions that flood the Internet.
 The rapid stream of popular culture images can overwhelm designers, making it difficult for even the most skilled among them to address the core issues of a problem.
 Ensuring that meaning is at the center of their work has become increasingly challenging.
-It's no surprise that some designers may resort to borrowing ideas and solutions from others; it often feels easier.
+It is no surprise that some designers may resort to borrowing ideas and solutions from others; it often feels easier.
 However, over time, this approach can lead to a loss of the fulfillment and joy that comes from creating meaningful work, in favor of the short-lived pleasure of instant gratification.

-Glaser's work often blended elements of pop culture with a unique aesthetic sensibility, making significant contributions to visual art and design throughout his career.
+Glaser's design work often blended elements of pop culture with a unique aesthetic sensibility, making significant contributions to visual art and design throughout his career.

-Image: Milton Glaser
+Image: Milton Glaser in studio.

 In contrast, a questioning mind allows designers to shift their perspective from being mere receivers and responders to becoming inquirers and creators.
 Creative pioneers invest time in various learning activities because they recognize that their profession demands a commitment to lifelong learning.
 Whenever a spark of interest arises, they delve into exploration.